Samraj100/AssessmentTask-GameDevelopment/README.md

 # Tetris

-Plus:

-Minus:

-Interesting:
+Plus: Strategic game which requires a lot of thinking to succeed and progress higher.

+Minus: The game gets inreasingly difficult and is very hard to master.
+It can cause people to get unmotivated and bored of the game quickly.

+Interesting: Quite a simple game with easy to understand mechanics, uncluding very few controls.

 Need: To improve hand to eye coordination and and patience for children which allows for creativity and problem solving skills useful in the real world.

-Problem statement: It is helpful for young children to get engaged in games which provide insight and educate them in real world issues.
+Problem statement: It is helpful for young children to get engaged in games which provide insight and educate them in real world situations.
 Using a 2d game to visualise these ideas will be effective for people to use different strategies to progress through the game

+Skill development: To develop the skills to make my game, I will use learn.unity for tutorials and explanations.

 # Requirements outline:

+**Inputs:**
-Inputs: W, A, S and D to control movement in basic directions.
-Extra keys will control jumping and interacting with surroundings.
+Directional keys will control movement in basic directions.
+Extra keys will control any additional abilities or interactions.

-Processing: Game will provide a score that increases as the player survives.

-Outputs: It will show a sprite and

-Transmission: Will there be any data transmission requirements?

-Storage: What data will need to be stored?
+**Processing:**
+Game will update the score in response to a specific goal that has been reached, which will be reset if any collisions are detected.
+The program will also update the position of the player.

+**Outputs:**
+Game will display the character position and score, in addition to sound effects based on the user's actions.

+**Transmission:**
+My project does not require any data transmissions.

+**Storage:**
+The game will store the user's high score locally as well as any customised settings.

-## Functional and Non Functional Requirements
+# Functional Requirements
-User Interaction
+**User Interaction:** The user will interact with the game through keyboard inputs.
+The provided inputs will manage movement of a character, any selected options, and additional abilities.
+W, A, S and D will control basic movements.
+Space will control extra inputs required by the game such as settings or exiting.

 ## Social and Ethical Issues